felixlopz/hubrise-test-task/content/apps/deliveroo/en/receive-orders.md

 ## Charges

-Deliveroo Bridge encodes two types of charges: Delivery charges, and small order surcharges.
+Deliveroo Bridge can encode three types of charges:

-### Delivery Charges

-Delivery charges are applied for orders delivered by the restaurant.
+- Delivery charges are applied for orders delivered by the restaurant.
+- Small order surcharges apply to orders below the minimum price.
+- Bag fees are required by regulations in some countries.

 The available fields in the payloads are the following:

-- `name`: The name of the delivery charge, which is `Delivery charge` by default.
+- `name`: The name of the delivery charge, which is either `Delivery charge`, `Surcharge` or `Bag fee`.
 - `type`: The type of charge.
-It has always the value `delivery`.
+It has the value `delivery` for delivery charges, and `other` for small order surcharges and bag fees.
 - `ref`: The ref code of the charge.
 Its default value can be set from the Configuration page of Deliveroo Bridge and should match the value in your EPOS.
-- `price`: The total amount of the delivery charge.
+- `price`: The amount of the charge.

-### Small Order Surcharges

-Small order surcharges, applied when the total price for an order is below the minimum order price.

-The available fields in the payloads are the following:

-- `name`: The name of the charge, which is `Surcharge` by default.
-- `type`: The type of charge.
-It has always the value `other`.
-- `ref`: The ref code of the charge.
-Its default value can be set from the Configuration page of Deliveroo Bridge and should match the value in your EPOS.
-- `price`: The total amount of the small order surcharge.

 ## Customer Notes